datanav/docs/tutorial-getting-started-collect.rst

 Create inbound pipes
 ^^^^^^^^^^^^^^^^^^^^

-Inbound pipes are the naming convention used for pipes that receive their data from a source system.
+Inbound pipes is the naming convention used for pipes that receive their data from a source system.

 The first inbound pipe we want to work on is the inbound pipe that connects to our ``twelvedata`` system.
 We want to pull in the ``stock`` datatype that exists in the Tvelwedata system.
 Follow the below steps to create your inbound pipe ``twelvedata-stock-collect``: